 Tel.: +33(0)1 40279479

 Part of a chain of restaurants specializing in juices and smoothies, this French cafe offers a tropical atmosphere and an innovative menu.
 While not exclusively vegetarian, it's worth a mention as there are plenty of healthy, meatless options to choose from, including soybean salads, skewered tofu and pineapple, and Indian vegetable curry.
 Main courses range from €10-€15 (approx. $13-$20).
-Inventive ice creams, juices and smoothies average at €7 (approx. $9), and are a must for any visit here.
-Great for a refreshing spring or summer meal.
+Inventive ice creams, juices, and smoothies average €7 (approx. $9) each and are a must for any visit here.
+This spot is great for a refreshing spring or summer meal.